 COVID-19 has prompted Australians to consider where they source their goods and services, with many opting to buy local to ensure Australian industries remain as strong as possible.
 We have also taken this approach and have procured a significant number of hand sanitising stations from an Australian supplier, which will become a long-term fixture in each of its corporate offices and throughout the branch network.

-We have recently finalised our Slavery and Human Trafficking policy.
-This internal policy outlines the our principles and practices which are designed to reduce the risk that slavery or human trafficking are present within our supply chain or operations.
+We recently finalised our Slavery and Human Trafficking policy.
+This internal policy outlines our principles and practices which are designed to reduce the risk that slavery or human trafficking are present within our supply chain or operations.